Skip to content

 • any possible planning obligations or infrastructure/service provisions you may be required to meet as the developer, if known

-• generally include an officer view as to whether or not planning permission is likely to be granted
+• generally include an officer view, on a without prejudice basis, as to whether or not planning permission is likely to be granted

 • identify any process or timetable issues for processing a planning application